bostick/tabit-file-format/description/tabit-file-format-description.md

 Each byte in the expanded DeltaList corresponds to a space and is bit-masked with these values to determine which bar lines to make:
 ```
-0x00001111 = specified which change to make
+0x00001111 = specifies which change to make
 0x11110000 = specifies how many repeats
 ```